-UNISON Scotland remains of the view that these regulations and the increase in contributions are not justified or necessary.
+UNISON Scotland believes that there are compelling arguments against the increases and alternative approaches that the Scottish Government has chosen to ignore.
+We remain of the view that the increase in contributions are not justified or necessary.

 They are not justified because the NHS Pension Scheme is currently cash rich and is actually offsetting the cash deficit in Pay As You Go schemes over the next few years based on the current level of membership being maintained.
 Even if the scheme was cash poor it is not justifiable to impose a tax or levy on members currently trying to save for their retirement.
 Members of the NHS Pension Scheme have paid over £16 billion to the Treasury over the last 10 years alone.
 All pension schemes mature over time and for decades most Pay As You Go schemes were paying more than they were receiving from the Treasury.
 The NHS Pension Scheme like all Pay As You Go schemes is notionally funded and contributions are based on assumptions of how much the benefits cost as they accrue; they have not been based on whether the scheme is cash rich or cash poor at any given moment in time.